East London Drug Dealer Slapped with Seven-Year Jail Sentence

-Detective Inspector Sam Bennett, who led the investigation, said: “I have seen firsthand the devastating effects of drugs on individuals, families and communities.
-As officers it is our duty to not only intercept the flow of drugs but to address the root causes that lead people into this destructive cycle.
+Detective Inspector Sam Bennett, lead investigator, said: “I’ve seen firsthand the devastating effects drugs have on individuals, families and communities.
+It’s our duty as officers to not only intercept drugs but also tackle the root causes of this destructive cycle.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.